 Dedicated for the use of The Highlands as a non-sectarian church, it may be used by any member of The Highlands, regardless of denomination, any member of the Highlands Parish, which includes St. Dunstan’s Episcopal Church, or any descendant of the Henry family, for wedding, burial or baptismal services.

 In recent years the chapel has been used for neighbor sponsored events.
 The annual “Lessons and Carols Service,” introduced by Mr. and Mrs. Van der Vorm in 1993, has become a tradition.
 Dr. Richard Rotter has organized musical recitals to benefit the chapel fund.
 Events such as these and the Annual Chapel Grounds Clean Up Day, expand the community’s involvement with this special gift to the neighborhood.

 Though he never lived in The Highlands, Horace Henry's memorial to his daughter continues to benefit all who worship there.

-St. Dunstan's Church, a congregation of the Episcopal Church, has been serving North Seattle and Shoreline since 1949 and holds 8:00am Holy Eucharist at the Henry Memorial Chapel every Sunday.
+St. Dunstan's Church, a congregation of the Episcopal Church, has been serving North Seattle and Shoreline since 1949 and holds annual Evensong services at the Henry Memorial Chapel in January, April, June and November.

 Chapel Concert Series